petrgazarov/salami/README.md

 ## 🤔 What is this?

 Salami is a declarative domain-specific language for cloud infrastructure, centered around natural language descriptions.
-You can think of Salami as writing documentation for each cloud resource object, and letting the compiler take care of converting that to structured code.
-The compiler uses LLM to convert natural language into structured code, with Terraform currently as the supported target.
+You can think of Salami as writing documentation for each cloud resource object, and letting the compiler take care of converting that to IaC.
+The compiler uses LLM to convert natural language to IaC, with Terraform currently as the supported target.

 ## 🎨 DSL Design